 Rebecca is a member of Weil’s Financial Regulatory Reform Working Group and addresses the impact of new reform legislation on securities regulation and corporate governance.

-Rebecca has been a regular guest lecturer on corporate governance at the Yale School of Management and has assisted in corporate governance programs sponsored by the OECD, the U.S. State Department, the Practising Law Institute, the National Association of Corporate Directors, the International Corporate Governance Network, the Council of Institutional Investors and the Council on Foreign Relations.
+Rebecca has lectured on governance topics, including at events sponsored by The Conference Board and the U.S. State Department, and assisted in corporate governance programs sponsored by the OECD, the Practising Law Institute, the National Association of Corporate Directors, the International Corporate Governance Network, the Council of Institutional Investors and the Council on Foreign Relations.
 Rebecca served on the Secretariat of the OECD Boardroom Guide Advisory Group and was the editor of Using the OECD Principles of Corporate Governance – A Boardroom Perspective.
-She has published extensively on governance-related topics and is a co-author of the Corporate Governance Guidelines chapter of Corporate Governance: Law & Practice, and the United States chapter of Getting the Deal Through – Corporate Governance, and the Corporate Law chapter of The Corporate Counsellor’s Deskbook.
+She has published extensively on governance-related topics and is a co-author of the Corporate Governance Guidelines chapter of Corporate Governance: Law & Practice, the United States chapter of Getting the Deal Through – Corporate Governance, and the Corporate Law chapter of The Corporate Counsellor’s Deskbook.

 Rebecca was named a “Rising Star of Corporate Governance” for 2008 by the Millstein Center for Corporate Governance and Performance at the Yale School of Management.